SuperBruceJia/pytorch-flask-deploy-webapp/README.md

-# Deploy PyTorch Model with Flask and Docker as Web App in 10 Minutes
+## Deploy PyTorch Model with Flask + Swagger, and Docker as Web App

 A pretty and customizable web app to deploy your DL model with ease